How Long Should You Wait Between Coats of Polyurethane on Hardwood Floors?

 polyurethane products

-On the other hand, if you prefer a polyurethane that’s easier to apply, we suggest using the water-based formula– less complicated to apply, and it dries faster.
+On the other hand, if you prefer a polyurethane that’s easier to apply, I suggest using the water-based formula – it’s less complicated to apply, and it dries faster.

 Also, it’s a good option if you prefer to preserve the natural color of the hardwood because it is less likely to fade to a yellow shade over time.
 The only downside is it’s less durable compared to oil-based, so you’ll need to re-apply often to protect the wood.